evroGit/ngSiteExample/README.md

 NgSite is an example for a single page application (SPA) made with AngularJs --
 This application does not require a backend - it uses a simple simulation with JSON files.

 To install the project, it must be copied to the corresponding directory on a Web server.

-The project made to present the power of AngularJs.
-It should show some Angular beginners how to build a complete but not complex Angular web portal.
+The project is made to present the power of AngularJs.
+It should show Angular beginners how to build a complete but not complex Angular web portal.

 The NgSite uses the following basic technologies:
 --